 When the p n junction is reversed biased, the following points are concluded.
 They are as follows:-

 - The potential barrier of the junction is strengthened.

-- The junction offers a high resistance to the flow of current, known as Reverse Resistance (Rr).
+- The junction offers high resistance to the flow of current, known as Reverse Resistance (Rr).

-- Practically no current flows in the circuit due to the establishment of very high resistance path.
+- Practically, no current flows in the circuit due to the establishment of a very high resistance path.

-It is seen that practically no current flows through the junction, but a little amount of currents in micro ampere flows through the junction because of minority carriers available in the semiconductor.
-However, this current is neglected for all the practical purposes.
+It is seen that practically no current flows through the junction, but a little amount of currents in microampere flows through the junction because of minority carriers available in the semiconductor.
+However, this current is neglected for all practical purposes.